Swimming molds are small devices designed to be placed in the outer ear canal.

 The other type of swim molds are those that are custom made.
 If you are utilizing molds for medical reasons, you will likely require this type of swim mold.
 They are significantly better at creating a water tight seal.
 It is important to note that both types of swim molds will have a specific noise reduction rating.

 There are many patients who may benefit from wearing swim molds.
 Some patients assume that swim molds are only for children.
 While children do often need swim molds more frequently than adults, many adults also use the molds.

 Generally, ear plugs have a number of purposes, including noise reduction and exposure protection.
 However, swim molds are designed with the specific intention of preventing water from entering the ear canal.
 Many people frequently swim and bathe without any second thought because they have never had ear trouble.
 Yet, there are many people for whom water is a great source of ear pain.
 This is due to a number of circumstances.

 For example, children often experience recurring ear infections.
-When these become too frequent or if they experience excessive fluid build up, their physician will likely recommend for them to have pressure equalization tubes placed in their ear canals.
+When these become too frequent or if patients experience excessive fluid build up, their physician may recommend pressure equalization tubes be placed into the ear canals.
 Other patients may need molds if they have an ear drum perforation or have had various types of ear surgery.
 The most important thing in each of these cases is to keep the ear canal dry, which usually means customized swim molds for water activities.